t2k/backbone.marionette-RequireJS/readme.markdown

 $ bower install --save git://github.com/marionettejs/backbone.babysitter.git
 ~~~

+__backbone.babysitter was not a registered package/component in bower so, just bower install the git version__
 __r.js was not a registered package/component in bower so, just bower install the git version __

 ~~~